 Because the Democratic primary race just hit a new freakout phase.

 The 77-year-old billionaire galloping into the presidential race represents one emotion above all: panic.
-Michael Bloomberg is the manifestation of the increasingly loud worries of Democrats that the current crop of some 16 presidential candidates doesn’t have what it takes to take out President Donald Trump.
+Mike Bloomberg is the manifestation of the increasingly loud worries of Democrats that the current crop of some 16 presidential candidates doesn’t have what it takes to take out President Donald Trump.

 So Bloomberg, the media magnate worth $52.4 billion, took a look at a wobbly former vice president and an untested young mayor taking up the center-left part of the primary field and decided he could do better.
 Spoiler: He can’t.

 Yes, Bloomberg does have a capable record in public service over three terms as New York City’s mayor.
 (He pushed through a rules change to avoid a two-term limit.)
 And he lately has earned chits with the left by plowing huge sums into fighting for gun control and against climate change.

 But let’s be real: There is no market for a centrist version of Tom Steyer among the Democratic primary electorate.

 You thought Kamala Harris had problems from her prosecutorial record?
 Bloomberg is on record defending NYPD’s “stop and frisk” policies, which he credited for the city’s declining crime rates.
 There’s also the simple fact of his being one of the world’s richest people, amid increasing cries on the left that “billionaires shouldn’t exist.”